inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Clear fluids**: The latest 'diet intake' reading is 'clear fluids',  AND there are no 'diet intake' readings of 'normal diet' or 'soft diet' or 'pureed' or 'nutritional supplement' since 00:00 today.

-**Enteral/parenteral feeding**: The latest 'diet intake' reading is 'enteral (NG/PEG etc.)' or 'parenteral (TPN)' AND there are no 'diet intake' readings of 'normal diet' or 'soft diet' or 'pureed' or 'nutritional supplement'
+**Enteral/parenteral feeding**: The latest 'diet intake' reading is 'enteral (NG/PEG etc.)' or 'parenteral (TPN)' AND there are no 'diet intake' readings of 'normal diet' or 'soft diet' or 'pureed' or 'nutritional supplement'since 00:00 today.

 **NBM**: The latest 'fluid intake' or 'diet intake' reading is 'NBM'.